dynamic-cast/ADC24/jupyter_setup.md

 ## Downloading the RAVE models
 You can use the line from the notebook to download the model, if you're on mac and haven't downloaded files from python before you might need to follow the step below.
 If you prefer you can download the models manually [here](https://acids-ircam.github.io/rave_models_download) and pass the path to the file when creating the audio engine.
+We recommend puttingit in the ADC24 folder root.

 ### Mac Users
 #### Install certificates so you can download the model file